Skip to main content

 The difference between Cat A and Cat B fit-out

-What is a Shell & Core fit-out?
+What is a Shell and Core Fit-Out?

-What is Category A fit-out?
+What is a Cat A Fit-Out?

-What is Category B fit-out?
+What is Cat B Fit-Out?

-Areas usually involved in a Cat B fit-out include:
+A Cat B fit-out can include:

 Contact us